Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/Cardiac-Detection/Readme.md

     - Cardiac Detection indicates size and position of the heart.

         - Cardiomyopath ( heart muscle disease muscle which might lead to heart failure or blood clots) often comes with an increased heart size.

+        - Pneumothorax and Atelectasis (collapsed lung) can also be detected by the size and position of the heart.(may lead to cardiac displacement)